linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 The difficulty with the convenience yield in practice is that convenience is hard to observe.
 The concept of the convenience yield serves two purposes.
 First, it explains patterns in storage—for example, why a commercial user might store a commodity when the average investor will not.
 Second, it provides an additional parameter to better explain the forward curve.
 You might object that we can invoke the convenience yield to explain any forward curve, and therefore the concept of the convenience yield is vacuous.
 While convenience yield can be tautological, it is a meaningful economic concept and it would be just as arbitrary to assume that there is never convenience.
 Moreover, the upper bound in equation (8) depends on storage costs but not the convenience yield.
 Thus, the convenience yield only explains anomalously low forward prices, and only when there is storage.

-# Summary
+## Summary

 Much of the discussion in this section was aimed at explaining the differences between commodities and financial assets.
 The main conclusions are intuitive:

-- The forward price,  $F_{0,T}$ , should not exceed  $S_0e^{(r + \lambda)T}$ .
+- The forward price, $F_{0,T}$, should not exceed $S_0e^{(r + \lambda)T}$.
 If the forward price were greater, you could undertake a simple cash-and-carry and earn a profit after paying both storage costs and interest on the position.
 Storage costs here includes deterioration of the commodity, so fragile commodities could have large (or infinite) storage costs.
-- In a carry market, the forward price should equal  $S_0 e^{(r - c + \lambda)T}$ .
+- In a carry market, the forward price should equal $S_0 e^{(r - c + \lambda)T}$.
 A user who buys and stores the commodity will then be compensated for interest and physical storage costs less a convenience yield.
 - In any kind of market, a reverse cash-and-carry arbitrage (attempting to arbitrage too low a forward price) will be difficult, because the terms at which a lender will lend the commodity will likely reflect the forward price, making profitable arbitrage difficult.

-# 4. GOLD
+## 4. Gold

 Of all commodities, gold is most like a financial asset.
 Gold is durable, nonreactive, noncorrosive, relatively inexpensive to store (compared to its value), widely held, and actively produced through gold mining.
 Because of transportation costs and purity concerns, gold often trades in certificate form, as a claim to physical gold at a specific location.
 There are exchange-traded gold futures, specifications for which are in Figure 3.